-From physical activity to mind-stretchers and virtual tours, here are some ideas to entertain the kids at home.
+From physical activity to mind-stretchers, here are some ideas to entertain the kids at home.

 Get them moving